Ashleigh Brilliant: Early life

+Career

-The Wall Street Journal described him in a 1992 profile as "history's only full time, professional published epigrammatist".
+The Wall Street Journal described Brilliant in a 1992 profile as "history's only full time, professional published epigrammatist".

-At one time, there was some confusion and controversy as to the ownership and recognition of his distinctive art form.
-In a copyright infringement suit filed by Brilliant, a United States federal judge ruled that while short phrases are not eligible for copyright, Brilliant's works were epigrams and therefore copyrightable (Brilliant v.
+At one time, there was some confusion and controversy as to the ownership and recognition of Brilliant's distinctive art form.
+In a copyright infringement suit filed by him, a United States federal judge ruled that, while short phrases are not eligible for copyright, Brilliant's works were epigrams and therefore copyrightable (Brilliant v.
 W.B.
 Productions Inc., 1979).

-While Brilliant employs a self-imposed limit of 17 words per epigram, he has actually written and published 41 with 18 words and one with 19 words.
-Once discovered, all these errors were corrected and then re-published.
+While Brilliant employed a self-imposed limit of 17 words per epigram, he wrote and published 41 with 18 words and one with 19 words.
+Once discovered, all of these were corrected and republished by him.

-In 1999 he authored the "Y1K Crisis" article which parodies the "Y2K Crisis" of 1999.
+In 1999 he authored an article called "Y1K Crisis" which parodies the Y2K computing crisis that was expected to happen at the end of that year.

-Part of the counter-culture scene in San Francisco in the late 1960s, Brilliant wrote and sang a series of parody songs about the hippie movement in Golden Gate Park as the hippie movement happened.
+Part of the counter-culture scene in San Francisco in the late 1960s, Brilliant wrote and sang a series of parody songs about the hippie movement in Golden Gate Park as the movement happened.
 Called The Haight-Ashbury Songbook, the songs now appear on a CD collection available on his website.

-Brilliant celebrated his 80th birthday in December 2013 in Franceschi Park in his current home town of Santa Barbara, California.
-There he was presented with a document signed by the mayor proclaiming him to be the "Wise Old Man of the Mountain".

-Criticism
+Copyright controversies

-In an essay entitled "Against intellectual property", Brian Martin cites Brilliant as a "professional epigrammatist" who has been known to threaten legal action in order to display his market precedence over legally owned fragments of human language, thus managing to reveal one of the many absurdities behind "intellectual property", namely its ability to limit the free use and dissemination of human expression.
-When Brilliant finds someone who has "used" one of his epigrams, he contacts them demanding a payment for breach of copyright.

-For instance, television journalist David Brinkley wrote a book, Everyone is Entitled to My Opinion, the title of which he attributed to a friend of his daughter.
-Brilliant contacted Brinkley about copyright violation and Random House, Brinkley's publisher, paid Brilliant $1000 without contesting the issue.
+In his 1998 book Information Liberation, Brian Martin cites Brilliant as a "professional epigrammatist" who has been known to threaten legal action in order to display his market precedence over legally owned fragments of human language, thus managing to reveal one of the many absurdities behind "intellectual property", namely its ability to limit the free use and dissemination of human expression.
+When Brilliant found someone who has "used" one of his epigrams, he contacted them demanding a payment for breach of copyright.
+For instance, in 1991 television journalist David Brinkley wrote a book, Everyone is Entitled to My Opinion, the title of which he attributed to a friend of his daughter.
+Brilliant contacted Brinkley about copyright violation, concerned that this friend had been "subconsciously quoting" an aphorism that Brilliant had copyrighted in 1974.
+Random House, Brinkley's publisher, paid Brilliant $1000 without contesting the issue.

-In a separate 1979 case, a company copied two of Brilliant's phrases – "I may not be totally perfect, but parts of me are excellent" and "I have abandoned my search for truth and am now looking for a good fantasy"—and altered a third phrase, all for sale on T-shirt transfers.
+In a separate 1979 case, a company copied two of Brilliant's phrases – "I may not be totally perfect, but parts of me are excellent" and "I have abandoned my search for truth and am now looking for a good fantasy" — and altered a third phrase, all for sale on T-shirt transfers.
 The district court acknowledged that the phrases were distinguished by conciseness, cleverness, and pointed observation, ruling that they were protected by copyright.

-As Brilliant himself insists that his "phrases" (or "Pot-Shots") are original epigrams, then it follows that any use of them without his permission, specifically for commercial reasons (or for financial gain, or profit), would be a breach of copyright.
-One similar to the use of any other "poetic" material (specifically, large portions of said work) without the author's consent.
+Personal life and death

+Brilliant met Dorothy Tucker in 1965 while sailing around the world as a teacher in residence aboard a research vessel.
+They married in 1968 and settled in Santa Barbara, California, in 1973.
+Brilliant lived near the Santa Barbara Mission and maintained an office on West Valerio Street.
+Dorothy died on May 24, 2018.

+Brilliant died at a hospital in Santa Barbara, California, on September 24, 2025, at the age of 91.